arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 array and primitive values (strings, numbers, etc.) are accepted.
 Every element of an array is indexed according to the `trackListPositions` option.

 If set to `false`, it depends on the attribute path.
-If it explicitly expand an array (`[*]`), then the elements are indexed separately.
+If it explicitly expands an array (`[*]`), then the elements are indexed separately.
 Otherwise, the array is indexed as a whole, but only `geopoint` and `aql` Analyzers accept array inputs.
 You cannot use an array expansion if `searchField` is enabled.

-Default: the value defined by the top-level `searchField` option, or `false` if not set.
+Default: the value defined by the top-level `searchField` option.

 @RESTSTRUCT{trackListPositions,post_api_index_inverted_fields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.